 While Packaging Science offers degrees up to the Masters degree, the majority of students study towards a Bachelors degree.
 Students study Packaging Science all around the US, though the major at the Bachelors degree level has the most graduates in Michigan.
 The average starting salary for an undergraduate degree in Packaging Science is $61,100.

 Michigan State University is a top option for students who want to study Packaging Science.
 Students can study up to a Masters degree at the school.
 Michigan State University awards about 177 Bachelors degrees to those majoring in Packaging Science each year.
-However, Clemson University and the University of Wisconsin-Stout are also options to consider.
+However, Clemson University and Christian Brothers University are also options to consider.
 Take a look at the college options in the table below.

 Some of the highest paying jobs for Packaging Science majors include Architectural and Engineering Managers, Engineering Teachers, Postsecondary and Industrial Engineers.
 But, another thing to think about is how many job openings there currently is.
 Careers that are in high need that a degree in Packaging Science can prepare you for are Industrial Engineers, Architectural and Engineering Managers and Postsecondary Teachers, All Other.